 Regular activity of all types has been shown to improve an individual’s mood and overall feelings of well-being.
 By engaging both your mind and your body in regular activity, you can also reduce your risk of dementia.
 Health aside, one of the best things you can do to stay mentally fit as you age is to try new things.
 You can do this by signing up for a class to learn a new skill, joining a social group to meet new people or playing games with loved ones.

-5. Improving Mental Capacity
+5. Improving Mental Health and Capacity

 Regular physical activity helps to keep your body operating at its peak physical ability and improves your memory and brain function.
 One study found that physical activity improved brain volume in adults ages 60 to 79.
 As your body ages, it does lose brain volume, so any activity that can increase your brain volume — and ultimately your memory and cognitive abilities — is beneficial.